 Predoctoral fellowships are awarded for periods of three to twelve months.
 Postdoctoral and senior fellowships are awarded for periods of three to twenty four months.* Appointment periods are in accordance with the applicant’s proposal for the research, unless the length of tenure requested is considered by reviewers to be more than required.
 All graduate student fellowships are ten weeks long.
 In accepting an appointment, the fellow will be expected to devote full-time effort to the research proposed and to be in residence at the Smithsonian except for approved absences.

 Financial support, in addition to a Smithsonian fellowship, for such purposes as research travel and equipment may be received from other sources provided that no special demands are made upon the fellow’s time.
 Permission to receive additional stipend support must be requested in writing from the Office of Fellowships & Internships.

-Appointments of three months or longer must begin on either the 1st or 15th of the month.
+Appointments must begin on either the 1st or 3rd Monday of the month.
 The dates of tenure proposed in the application (and any change of dates if the fellowship is awarded) should be selected in agreement with the proposed principal advisor.

 In submitting an application for a fellowship at the Institution, the applicant does not incur any obligation to accept the appointment if selected.